If you are a noob on how to grout a tile backsplash? let me upgrade you to the next level.

 The thing to ponder about having the tiling project done is focusing on dividing the job into sections.

-So it will be heavenly convenient to fragment the work of tiling job into three segments.
+So it will be heavenly convenient to fragment the work tiling job into three segments.

 The first segment is to prepare the wall as drywall, the second one is to tile, and finally, your grout.
 It is advisable to keep the grout segment as the last procedure in the tiling project.